James Gordon Legge

-Early life and career
+Early life

 James Gordon Legge was born in Hackney, London, England, on 15 August 1863, the eldest of eight sons.
 The family migrated to Australia in 1878.
 He was educated at Cranleigh School in Surrey, England, and Sydney Grammar School.
 Legge graduated from the University of Sydney with a Bachelor of Arts in 1884, Master of Arts in 1887 and a Bachelor of Law in 1890.

 Legge taught at Sydney Boys High School from 1886 to 1890 when he stood down to practice law, being admitted to the bar in New South Wales on 6 March 1891.
 One fruit of his legal career was Supreme Court Cases in New South Wales from 1825 to 1862, soon to be known as "Legge's Reports", and "constantly quoted in legal arguments".

+Early military career

 Legge was commissioned as a lieutenant into the 3rd New South Wales Infantry Regiment in 1885 but resigned the next year.
 In October 1887 he was commissioned as a second lieutenant into the 1st New South Wales Regiment.
 He was promoted to lieutenant in 1892.
 In 1894 he was commissioned as a captain in the New South Wales permanent force.
 He immediately departed for a tour of duty with the British Army in India, serving a month with the 5th Dragoon Guards and three months with the Queen's Own Royal West Kent Regiment.
 In 1899 Legge delivered to the United Services Institution a proposal for a 90 000 strong "Australian Defence Force", based on compulsory military training of men aged between 20 and 25.

-With the outbreak of the Boer War in 1899, Legge was appointed to command an infantry company, with Lieutenant William Holmes as one of his subalterns.
+With the outbreak of the Second Boer War in October 1899, Legge was appointed to command an infantry company, with Lieutenant William Holmes as one of his subalterns, and promoted to captain in December.
 The company left for South Africa in November 1899, and on arrival was incorporated in the Australian Regiment.
 Originally an infantry unit, this became mounted in February.
 Legge pushed for a separate identity for the New South Wales contingent, he succeeded and on 7 April 1900, the Australian Regiment was disbanded, and colonial regiments formed into a new mounted division under Lieutenant General Sir Ian Hamilton.
 Legge's company was incorporated into the 1st New South Wales Mounted Rifles.
 He saw action at Diamond Hill, Elands River, Vet River and Zand River.
 In December 1900, his company had completed its twelve-month tour and returned to Australia.
 Legge remained, serving as an intelligence officer.